Order-One Rolling Shutter Cameras: Derivations and Proofs

-\begin{theorem} Let $m>1$.
-The Reconstruction Problem \ref{reconstruction-problem} is balanced if and only if its combinatorial signature $I = (p_0, p_3, p_4, \ell_0, \ell_1, \ell_2, \gamma, p_\infty)$ is contained in the following list: { } The three problems printed in gray, that is, the problems $(1,0,0,0,3,0,3,1)$, $(2,1,2,0,0,0,0,1)$, and $(3,1,1,0,0,0,0,1)$, are non-minimal.
+The three problems printed in gray, that is, $(1,0,0,0,3,0,3,1)$, $(2,1,2,0,0,0,0,1)$, and $(3,1,1,0,0,0,0,1)$, are non-minimal.
 All other $31$ problems are minimal. \end{theorem} \begin{proof} This is the list of all balanced problems, obtained from augmenting $I$ by the additional combinatorial datum $\gamma$ as described.
 To show that the problems printed in black are minimal, we carefully construct the joint camera-map map $\Phi^{(m)}$ for each balanced problem in the computer algebra system \texttt{Macaulay2}~\cite{Macaulay2} and test that its Jacobian at a randomly chosen point is invertible.
 This shows that the derivative of $\Phi^{(m)}$ is surjective almost everywhere, and thus that $\Phi^{(m)}$ is dominant.
 The balancedness condition ensures that the fibers of such a dominant $\Phi^{(m)}$ are generically finite.
-The non-minimality of the three problems printed in gray is shown in \Cref{lem:lineHomography,lem:hedhehog} below. \end{proof}
+The non-minimality of the three problems printed in gray is shown in \Cref{lem:lineHomography,lem:hedhehog} below. \myqed \end{proof}